Jennifer J. Freyd, University of Oregon

 avoidance of psychic pain per se here -- instead what is of functional significance

 is the control of social behavior. "

 These ideas were further developed in talks presented in the early 1990s and then in an article published in 1994.
 A more definitive statement was presented in Freyd's 1996 book.
 More recent updates on the theory and research have been presented by Freyd, DePrince, and Gleaves(2007) and DePrince et al (2012).
-The ideas are further developed in this new book in press.
+The ideas are further developed in this new book published in 2013.

 Betrayal trauma theory posits that there is a social utility in remaining unaware of abuse when the perpetrator is a caregiver (Freyd, 1994, 1996).
 The theory draws on studies of social contracts (e.g., Cosmides, 1989) to explain why and how humans are excellent at detecting betrayals; however, Freyd argues that under some circumstances detecting betrayals may be counter-productive to survival.
 Specifically, in cases where a victim is dependent on a caregiver, survival may require that she/he remain unaware of the betrayal.
 In the case of childhood sexual abuse, a child who is aware that her/his parent is being abusive may withdraw from the relationship (e.g., emotionally or in terms of proximity).
 For a child who depends on a caregiver for basic survival, withdrawing may actually be at odds with ultimate survival goals, particularly when the caregiver responds to withdrawal by further reducing caregiving or increasing violence.
 In such cases, the child's survival would be better ensured by being blind to the betrayal and isolating the knowledge of the event, thus remaining engaged with the caregiver.